guimarqu/guimarqu/README.md

 ### Hi there 👋

-I'm tech co-founder of [Atoptima](https://atoptima.com/).
-We produce powerful optimization softwares for complex operations planning (e.g. load balancing, vehicle routing, packing...).
-Our software library allows us to produce tailored solvers suited to our customer constraints.
-Our solvers are hosted in the cloud, very easy to integrate (REST API), and provide decision support features that significantly improve the operational performance of our clients.
+I co-founded [Atoptima](https://atoptima.com/), a company that produces powerful optimization software for complex operations planning.

-I lead Atoptima's open-source plateform.
-Our main open-source project is [Coluna.jl](https://github.com/atoptima/Coluna.jl), a branch-cut-and-price framework in Julia that provides the basic algorithmic blocks for building exact state-of-the-art optimization methods.
+I led Atoptima's open-source platform and was the lead developer of [Coluna.jl](https://github.com/atoptima/Coluna.jl), a branch-cut-and-price framework in Julia that provides the basic algorithmic blocks for building exact state-of-the-art optimization methods.

 I have a PhD in operations research from Université de Bordeaux.
 I mainly worked on two-echelon vehicle routing problems.
 I was supervised by [Ruslan Sadykov](https://www.researchgate.net/profile/Ruslan-Sadykov) and Rémy Dupas.
 I defended my [thesis](https://tel.archives-ouvertes.fr/tel-03097659) in November 2020.

-- 💬 Ask me about Atoptima, Coluna
-- 📫 How to reach me: guillaume.marques@atoptima.com
+- 📫 How to reach me: guillaume.marques@protonmail.com

 <!--